 The history of skipping clocks ahead

-Find out why Americans started observing daylight saving time, which will begin this year on March 11.
+Find out why Americans started observing daylight saving time.

 The U.S. economy moved to an accelerated pace during World War I, requiring farms and factories to maximize their production.
 But no matter how efficient machinery or workers became, there were still only 24 hours in a day.
 If working hours could be adjusted to begin earlier, just after sunrise, and end well before sunset, a “saving” of one useful daylight hour for work or recreation might be achieved.